 Here are a few examples of how our clients are benefiting from qualitative research:

-- Corporate culture focus groups.
-Are the many departments of your company on the same team or working against each other?
+- Corporate culture focus groups: Are the departments of your company on the same team or working against each other?
 What could improve communication and morale?
-Hearing from the different departments in a series of these focus groups can be real eye-opening to senior executives.
+Hearing from the different departments in a series of these focus groups can be a real eye-opener to senior executives.

 How does a focus group work?